ItalyPaleAle/smpcli/docs/stkcli_state_set.md

 ### Synopsis

-Replaces the state of the node with the one read from file (or stdin if the '--file' parameter is not set).
+Replaces the state of the node with the one read from file (or stdin if the `--file` parameter is not set).

 The state is a JSON document containing the list of sites and apps to be configured in the web server, and it's normally exported from another node (useful for backups or migrations).